-If an issuer receives a payment after an enrollee is terminated for nonpayment, the issuer should change the reason for termination to voluntary termination.
+If an issuer receives accepts a payment for a prior year enrollment after an enrollee is terminated for nonpayment, the issuer should change the reason for termination to voluntary termination.
 This change must be communicated to the Exchange via the reconciliation process within 15 days of the payment being processed.
 These changes impact 1095-As sent to members and IRS reporting.